 How Many Requests for an Extension of Time Can I File?

 You can make up to five Requests for an Extension of Time, but you have to pay a filing fee (and legal fee, if you choose to work with an attorney) for each one.
-This means that you can buy up to three years for yourself to have use of your mark in commerce.
+This means that you can give yourself an additional three years to start using your trademark in commerce.
 That three years is from the Notice of Allowance date, and does not include the time it took for the Notice of Allowance to issue after you filed your trademark application.
-That usually takes about a year.
-So, as you can see, if you file on an Intent To Use basis, you have a long time to begin using your mark in commerce.
+That usually takes at least a year.
+So, as you can see, if you file on an Intent To Use basis, you have at least four years to begin using your mark in commerce.